In this guide we’ll take a look at the best soil testing kits for the UK market.

 If your soil testing needs go beyond a few simple readings, and perhaps the quality of your crop is linked to your commercial success, then this professional soil testing kit is certainly worth your consideration.

-Not only can it test for pH, but it also goes as far as testing for important nutrients in your soil such as Nitrogen, Phosphorus and Potash – which of course play a crucial role in the health of your yield.
+Not only can this Professional Soil Testing Kit test for pH, but it also goes as far as testing for important nutrients in your soil such as Nitrogen, Phosphorus and Potash – which of course play a crucial role in the health of your yield.

-Capable of performing 350 tests, but compact enough to fit inside a tidy carry-case, this is quite the handy kit for those wanting more scientific insight on their soil composition.
+Capable of performing 350 tests, but compact enough to fit inside a tidy carry-case, this soil testing kit is suitable for those wanting more scientific insight on their soil composition.

 Although it doesn’t have the features of other kits on our list, it’s a perfectly good indicator for those who just want to know whether their soil is acid or alkaline.